 Courses which are assigned pass/fail (P/F) grades are not used in the computation of grade point averages.
 Grades of “W” withdrew, “I” incomplete, or “DG” deferred, do not have a numeric quality point average and are not used to compute grade averages.

-Due to the nature of some courses, which may continue into the following semester or other circumstances, instructors may assign grades of “I” (Incomplete).
+Due to the nature of some courses, which may continue into the following semester or under other circumstances, instructors may assign grades of “I” (Incomplete).
 Grades of “I” must be removed before the close of the semester or summer session following the semester in which the student enrolled in the course.
 Grades of “I” left unchanged after that period of time will be converted to grades of “F.” Grades of “F” are computed in grade point averages.

 This grade means that, in consultation with the student, the instructor has postponed the assignment of a final grade to allow the student to complete specific work not turned in before the end of the semester.
 Instructors assign the “I” grade only when they are persuaded that events beyond the student’s control prevented the completion of assigned work on time and when the student has participated in more than 60% of the class.